medic/cht-interoperability/docs/workflow.md

 ### `Organisation` Resource

 The FHIR `Organization` resource represents a group of people or entities with a common purpose or focus.
-It contains the organization's name, type, and contact details.
+It contains the organization's **name**, **type**, and **contact details**.
 This resource is often used in healthcare settings to represent healthcare providers, hospitals, clinics, and other organizations involved in patient care.
-In the LTFU workflow, it represents the **Requesting System**, and it points to its callback URL.
+In the LTFU workflow, it represents the **Requesting System**, and it points to its `callback URL`.

 #### `POST ${OPENHIM_ENDPOINT}/organization`

 The `Organization` resource in the LTFU workflow represents the Requesting System.
 Before creating an `Organization`, an `Endpoint` must be created.
 The `${ORGANIZATION_IDENTIFIER}` is intended to be randomly assigned by the requesting system.
-It is important to take note of this identifier, as it will be used in future `ServiceRequest`s to identify the requesting system."
+It is important to take note of this identifier, as it will be used in future `ServiceRequest`'s to identify the requesting system.

-Request
+##### Request

 ```http
 POST ${OPENHIM_ENDPOINT}/organization